The Amazing Leaping Ability of Fleas: How High Can They Jump?

 Q: How do fleas avoid injuring themselves during their jumps?

 A: The resilin protein and the structure of the flea's legs act as a shock absorber, minimizing the impact forces upon landing.
-The soft body structure of the flea also plays a crucial role in mitigating the impact.
+The soft body structure of the flea also has a big impact in mitigating the impact.

 Q: Are there any animals that can jump higher proportionally than fleas?

 A: While fleas are incredibly impressive jumpers relative to their size, some other insects, such as springtails, also demonstrate exceptional leaping abilities in proportion to their body length.
-However, the overall distance covered by fleas is often greater.
+That said, the overall distance covered by fleas is often greater.

 Q: Can flea jump height be affected by disease or other health issues?